 HL7 is the most commonly used health data standard created by Health Level Seven International, a non-profit organization dedicated to developing standards for the exchange of electronic health care data.

-In simple words, HL7 bridges the gap between health IT applications and simplifies healthcare data sharing and make it more efficient when compared to previous methods.
+In simple words, HL7 bridges the gap between health IT applications and simplifies healthcare data sharing, and makes it more efficient when compared to previous methods.

-Healthcare providers will use the HL7 interface specifications for the various message types as a starting point and also will expose input and/or output interface for their application.
+Healthcare providers will use the HL7 interface specifications for the various message types as a starting point and also will expose input and/or output interfaces for their application.
 An HL7 interface includes:

 - Export endpoint: For the sending application

 - Import endpoint: For the receiving application